syang0624/syang0624/README.md

 - 🔭 I’m currently building some data analytics models and websites :D
 - 💞️ I am interested in various kinds of technologies: Full-stack Development, Data Science, and Machine Learning.
 - 🌱 I’m currently learning Machine Learning and AI in Conversation, Full-Stack Development
-- 💬 Ask me about Frontend Dev, Data Science, Machine Learning, Travel, Food and A Capella!!
+- 💬 Ask me about Frontend Dev, Data Science, Machine Learning, Travel, Food, and A Capella!!
 - 📫 How to reach me: stevenhyang01@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've traveled/lived in more than 30 countries!